addiscent/vagrant-docker-aws/README.md

   * AWS CLI - latest, (aws-cli/1.10.36 Python/2.7.6 Linux/3.13.0-86-generic botocore/1.4.26)

   * UnZip 6.00

-#### Misc
-##### VagrantBox Memory Allocation
-The default _VagrantBox_ memory allocation is 1GB, which may be increased or reduced by revising the _Vagrantfile_.
-To do so, revise this _Vagrantfile_ directive :

-      vb.memory = "1024"

-Change from 1024 to, e.g., 512, or 2048, etc.  Take care to not exceed the host's amount of available real memory.

-##### Port Forwarding And Php-Server-Mon-Sys
-The following information is only relevant to users of _Php-Server-Mon-Sys_; if you do not use this _vagrantbox_ to run _Php-Server-Mon-Sys_, you may ignore this section.

-To support _php-server-mon-sys_, the _Vagrantfile_ contains a directive which forwards _port 28684_ on the _VagrantBox_ to _port 28684_ on the host.
-If necessary, change port mapping by revising the _Vagrantfile_, editing the following directive as needed:

-      config.vm.network "forwarded_port", guest: 28684, host: 28684

-As an example, to change the PSMS application service port, (HTTP port), from 28684 to 8888, revise the directive to :

-      config.vm.network "forwarded_port", guest: 28684, host: 8888

 #### Etc
 Licensed per Apache License version 2.0